 Fitting the pedal box, even a fixed one, can be a challenge it seems.
 I am 6′ 3″ or 1.9m in new money.
 The only problem is I have what my mother described as “ducks disease”, short legs.
 As the car may, at some stage, be sold I have opted for an elongated footwell and an adjustable pedal box.

 getting the thing in position to locate a couple of holes in the support flange was to build a little carriage.
-There are many levers and bits in the way of a flat mount so you can see the carved up monster on my old workmate.
+There are many levers and bits in the way of a flat-mount so you can see the carved-up homebrewed monster on my old workmate.

-A set of old wheels made it mobile and I could then wheel it into position, check the trueness and then get my wife to mark the flange holes.
+A set of old caster wheels made the assembly mobile and I could then wheel it into position, check the ‘trueness’ and then mark two flange-bolt holes.

 The flange was then bolted, on its own, to the bulkhead and the rest of the holes drilled.

-After assembly it all looks good and the pedal/pedal -carrier distance is more like 3mm but the spaces are even.
+After assembly, it all looks good and the pedal/pedal -carrier distance is more like 3mm but the spaces are even.
 I have not even attempted the full adjustment of the bias bar and have set it to be parallel with the frame.
-(I will drill and wire the lock nuts on the bias bar which is an IVA requirement… do not believe crap about welding, it only has to be properly immobilised so it will not be adjusted once known to be correct.)
+(I may drill and wire the lock nuts on the bias bar, there is an IVA requirement not to be adjustable, despite there is a kit for just that… do not believe the online crap about welding, it only has to be properly immobilised so it will not be adjusted once known to be correct.)